greg-js/arch-wiki-md-repo/wiki/_content/english/GNOME-Keyring.md

-[Gnome Keyring](https://wiki.gnome.org/action/show/Projects/GnomeKeyring) is "a collection of components in GNOME that store secrets, passwords, keys, certificates and make them available to applications."
+[GNOME Keyring](https://wiki.gnome.org/Projects/GnomeKeyring) is "a collection of components in GNOME that store secrets, passwords, keys, certificates and make them available to applications."

 **Note:** There are some [#Known issues](#Known_issues).